"Incredibly clever, one of those people that just has a very impressive mind. He is also very unstuffy and very likeable."

 - (With Hartenstein, Matta and others) Droit Global: Cinq Ans de Droit Comparé dans le Monde, Editions Panthéon-Assas, Paris, 2002

 - Trespassing on Sacred Ground: The Implied Competence of the European Community (2002) Cambridge Yearbook of European Legal Studies 377

 - The Influence of the General Principles of Community Law on Rules of Procedure and Rules of Substance in Ireland (2001) 1 (1) JSIJ 64

-David Scannell is recognised in The Legal 500 2013, 2014 and 2015 as a Leading Junior in EU and competition law
+David Scannell is recognised in The Legal 500 and Chambers & Partners as a Leading Junior in EU and competition law

 - "Inquisitive, bright and extraordinarily committed" (Legal 500, 2016)